CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Candidate/index.md

 2. Could you have prepared better?
 3. What will you do differently next time?
 4. If you used AI to prepare, did it help?

+## 📥 Submitting Your Work

+Your work is complete when you have submitted your application and completed your interview.
+You can reflect on your experience in your notebook.